How to Make the Most of an Overbooked Flight—and Get Cash

 Table of Contents

-I got a text from my friend Shawn last week.
+I got a text from my friend Shawn one time.

-As travel rebounds quickly, oversell situations like these are becoming more and more common.
-Here’s what you need to know and how to get the most compensation possible:
+As travel has rebounded after the pandemic, oversell situations like these have become more and more common.
+Here’s what you need to know and how to get the most compensation possible.

 ️Why airlines oversell flights

 On nearly every flight, a percentage of people who bought tickets don’t actually show up.
-They may have missed a connecting flight, they may have slept through their alarm or hit traffic or just decided to skip the trip.
+They may have missed a connecting flight, they may have slept through their alarm or hit traffic, or they may have just decided to skip the trip.

 Airlines—knowing some customers will miss a flight—try to maximize profits not by selling 100 tickets for a 100-person plane, but by selling 105 or even 110 tickets.
 Even when a flight is oversold, most of the time enough passengers no-show that the situation resolves itself.